dbiservices/yak/collections/ansible_collections/yak/core/roles/azure_virtualmachine/README.md

 azure_virtualmachine
 ====================

-Create,start,stop,delete a Linux or Windows Azure Virutal Machine on an existing Network Infrastructure
+Create, start, stop, delete a Linux or Windows Azure server on an existing Network Infrastructure

 Requirements
 ------------